Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Problem Formulation

 \begin{definition} A sequence $(q_i,a_i)_{i=1}^N \in (Q \times \Sigma)^{N}$ is a trajectory of an MM $M = (Q,\Sigma,\delta,\gamma,s)$ if $q_{i+1} = \delta(q_i,a_i) \in Q$ for $i \in \{1,\dots,N-1\}$. \end{definition}

 In our case, we assume that an agent (e.g., a robot) can \emph{choose} the inputs.
 We therefore also define a plan as a sequence of inputs $(a_i)_{i=1}^N$ and the induced trajectory $(q_i,a_i)_{i=1}^N$ from state $q_1 \in Q$ to be the resulting trajectory by sequentially applying $(a_i)_{i=1}^N$ starting at $q_1$ (provided the trajectory exists, that is, the machine does not stop due to unsupported input).
-Next, we define an~HiMM.
+Next, we define an~HiMM, motivated first with a simple example followed by the formal definition.